samplchallenges/SAMPL8/host_guest_instructions.md

 ## Molecular systems

-The CB8 host-guest system category is detailed in the main README.md.
+The CB8 and GDCC host-guest system categories are detailed in their main README.md.

 ### Optional systems:
 CB8-G8 and CB8-G9 are not part of this challenge and will not be judged.
+TEMOA-G3 is optional since binding free energies are available in literature, and will not be judged.

 ### Optional systems:
 All submissions are required to have predicted binding **free energies**, predicted standard error,